batman-nair/TimeTrak/README.md

 `-plot` gives a heatmap of weekwise playtime stats.
   - Mention a user to get their heatmap.
 By default the server stats is given.

+`-longest` gives the top 10 longest sessions you had.
+  - Mention a user to get their longest sessions.
+  - Get longest sessions in the server with `-longest server`.

 `-help` prints out this list of commands if you ever need them.

 ## How it works?